AFGI: Towards Accurate and Fast-convergent Gradient Inversion Attack in Federated Learning: Experiments

 \subsection{Label Restoration}

-In label restoration experiments, we compare $\textbf{ACB}$ with state-of-the-art methods, including GradInversion~\cite{yin2021see} and iDLG~\cite{zhao2020idlg}, the latter also employed in GGI~\cite{geiping2020inverting}.
-As iDLG restores labels only when the batch size is 1, we fine-tune it to choose the label with the smallest $K$ cross-entropy value as its $\hat y$ for batch sizes of $K$.
-We use these strategies to reconstruct ImageNet 1K validation set image labels across various batch sizes.
+In label restoration experiments, we compare $\textbf{LRB}$ with the state-of-the-art methods, including GradInversion~\cite{yin2021see} and iDLG~\cite{zhao2020idlg}.
+The latter one was also employed in GGI~\cite{geiping2020inverting}.
 Images in each training batch are uniformly sampled, with the initial image index randomly chosen from 1 to 20K, and a uniform random number between 1 and 100 serving as the increment for the next image index.
 Label accuracy results are summarized in Table~\ref{tab:LR}.
-Notably, $\textbf{ACB}$ consistently outperforms iDLG~\cite{zhao2020idlg} and GradInversion~\cite{yin2021see} across all batch sizes.
-Specifically, at a batch size of 2, $\textbf{ACB}$ achieves 98.90\% accuracy, surpassing iDLG~\cite{zhao2020idlg} by more than 20\%, and outperforming GradInversion~\cite{yin2021see} by over 11\%.
+Notably, $\textbf{LRB}$ consistently outperforms iDLG and GradInversion across all batch sizes.
+Specifically, with a batch size of 2, $\textbf{LRB}$ achieves 98.90\% accuracy, remarkably surpassing iDLG by more than 20\% and outperforming GradInversion by over 11\%.

+We then compare $\textbf{LRB}$ label accuracy under various $\gamma$ values in Table~\ref{tab:04}.
+The $\gamma = 0.4$ demonstrates superior performance across different batch sizes in terms of label recovery accuracy.
+Consequently, we adopted $\gamma = 0.4$ in the final scheme design.